-The purpose of the Regulation is stated to provide for the waiver and deferral of rent and deferral of instalments in response to the COVID-19 emergency.
+The purpose of the Regulation (under the Act 1994) is stated to provide for the waiver and deferral of rent and deferral of instalments in response to the COVID-19 emergency.

 It is stated to be achieved by providing waiver of the payment of rent for eligible tenures under Part 2 and giving the Minister power under Part 3 to consider waivers and deferrals.